Switch to reusables

-Reusable water bottles for the win!
-A shocking 7.7 Billion plastic water bottles are used each year in the UK, by using a robust reusable bottle you're a part of a growing community of people committed to reducing that number.
-Our national tap water campaign, Refill, helps you start by finding Refill Stations to top up for free.
-Just download the app to discover friendly shop owners, keen to give you a Refill From John o' Groats to Lands End (and beyond).
+A shocking 7.7 billion plastic water bottles are used every year in the UK!
+By carrying a reusable bottle instead, you’ll be part of a growing community of people committed to reducing that total.
+Our international campaign, Refill, helps get you started by pinpointing Refill Stations where you can top up your water bottle for free.
+Just download the app to find your nearest station and join the #RefillRevolution

 For every Refill Chilly’s X Bottle sold, Chilly’s will donate £10 to fund our plastic pollution campaigns.
 Double win!